HES-XPLAIN/hes-xplain.github.io/docs/intro.md

 > Explainability is a cornerstone for attaining some of the fundamental principles of **responsible AI**:
 *fairness*, *transparency*, *privacy*, *accountability*, *safety*, *security*, and *reliability*.

-However, there is currently no general-purpose software technology supporting symbolic knowledge extraction from predictive models.
-This **lack of a homogeneous platform for open science** in which explainability algorithms can be collected and executed is a challenge for both research and teaching purposes.